aniladevareddyca/SudokuPuzzle/README.md

 # SudokuPuzzle

-The project comprises of the following parts
+The project comprises of the following parts \n
   API - API Folder
   UI - Web Folder